aavitale/boing_eyetracker/README.md

 % TO DO:

-create a HEAT-MAP in matlab (with contourf ??
+-> create a HEAT-MAP in matlab (with contourf ??

+-> cumming plot ?  (with DABEST toolbox)